Miles of beaches, big-name cities, world-class theme parks – holidays to Spain give you a to-do list as long as a tapas menu.

 For an island that moves to a much slower rhythm, Menorca hits the spot.
 Families flock here for quiet beaches like Son Bou and Cala’n Forcat.
 Plus, there are prehistoric relics like the village of Torre d’en Gaumes, which is over 3,000 years old.

-If you want to really drop off the radar, head over to Formentera.
+If you want to really drop off the radar, we can take you to Formentera.
 Its 20-kilometre coastline is dotted with secluded stretches of white sand.
-Some, like Playa Mitjorn, have been compared to the Caribbean.
+Some, like Playa Mitjorn, have even been compared to the Caribbean.